VladimirK2/kzm-tools/tafcj-doc.md

 # TAFCJ script

 By V.Kazimirchik.

 ## Preface

-Data management tools used in T24 (e.g. Data Library, BCON) have a certain drawback: they replace a record fully - and this puts a severe limitation to team work with data.
+Data management tools used in T24 (e.g. Data Library, BCON) have a certain disadvantage: they replace a record fully - and this puts a severe limitation to team work with data.
 Example: 2 developers at the same time amend a HELPTEXT.MENU record....

 TAFCJ script allows conditional update of data records.
 It's called "TAFCJ" because it works both in TAFC and TAFJ.
 Script interpreter is a jBC program.